 Supports IKEv2, OpenVPN, and L2TP/IPsec VPN protocols.

 BulletVPN hasn’t been around for long, so you can’t judge it based on its server network.
-Although it only has servers scattered across 30 countries, these regions are strategically picked for those who are looking to unblock region-restricted content abroad.
+It has servers scattered across 55 countries, which are strategically picked for those who are looking to unblock region-restricted content abroad.

 On the other hand, BulletVPN supports PPTP, L2TP, OpenVPN, IKEv1, and IKEv2 protocols.
 These are the main aspects for your security when you go online.